NLP-Discourse-SoochowU/sota_end2end_parser/README.md

 ## Introduction

-In this project, we provide an end2end DRS parser where the EDU segmenter in "Zhang et al., Syntax-Guided Sequence to Sequence Modeling for Discourse Segmentation" and the DRS parser in "Zhang et al., Adversarial Learning for Discourse Rhetorical Structure Parsing" are applied.
+In this project, we provide an end2end DRS parser where the EDU segmenter in "Zhang et al., **Syntax-Guided Sequence to Sequence Modeling for Discourse Segmentation**" and the DRS parser in "Zhang et al., **Adversarial Learning for Discourse Rhetorical Structure Parsing**" are applied.

 Any questions, just send e-mails to zzlynx@outlook.com (Longyin Zhang).